prataprc/ted/example.md

   === ===
    == how
 world
-Rust is a multi-paradigm programming language focused on performance and safety, especially safe concurrency.
+Rust is a multi-paradigm programming language focused on performance and safety, especially safe concurren  cy.
 Rust is syntactically similar to C++,[17] but provides memory safety without using garbage collection. hellow.